Dead or Alive Mosquito Specimens

 Fragile.

-PHU's must complete specimen, including negative sampling, data entry into the National Online Mosquito Database.
+PHS's must complete specimen, including negative sampling, data entry into the National Online Mosquito Database.